pierr3/vSMR/README.md

 * Approach view window.
 * Hoppie CPDLC clearance system integration.

-Download the plugin here: <https://github.com/pierr3/vSMR/releases>

 Find out all you need to know on the wiki: <https://github.com/pierr3/vSMR/wiki>

+### Release

+This is the latest stable release, which has been tested and the one you should use for day to day use.

+Download the latest release here: <https://github.com/pierr3/vSMR/releases>

+### Nightly build

+vSMR now has a nightly build courtersey of Appveyor, available at <https://ci.appveyor.com/api/projects/pierr3/vSMR/artifacts/vSMR-nightly.zip>

+The nightly build is always up to date with the latest commit, however it may be very unstable and may crash EuroScope. **Don't forget to add the ICAO_Airlines.txt file to the vSMR dll folder when using this build.**

+### Thanks

-Big thanks to Even Rognlien, Juha Holopainen and Lionel Bischof for their help with the code and thanks to Sam White and Theo Bearman for their help on the wiki!
+Special thanks to Even Rognlien, Juha Holopainen and Lionel Bischof for their help with the code and thanks to Sam White and Theo Bearman for their help on the wiki!